-Of course, in just one week a visitor can only just scratch the surface of an entire nation, but the fertility and complexity of Moroccan culture is unmistakable.
-Yes, everything the tourist literature says about the magnificent architecture, delicious food, stunningly varied landscapes and the visible presence of a deep and ornate history is true.
+Of course, in just one week a visitor can only just scratch the surface of an entire nation.
+But even in that time, the fertility and complexity of Moroccan culture is unmistakable.
+Yes, everything the tourist literature says about the magnificent architecture, delicious food, stunningly varied landscapes and visible presence of an ornate history is true.
 But the rich reality of Morocco reaches far beyond the ornamented Almohad gates and sparkling Mediterranean beaches: the neighborhood soccer games; the newly minted, awe-inspiring Saharan solar farm; the locally made TV dramas; the weekly family visits to the ancient public baths (hammams); and the quickly rising suburbs with Burger King and Ikea.
 And, of course, that thing we’re particularly interested in: the music.

 Fes at night: outside Place Boujloud

 Every night, the festival hosted a free concert with popular Moroccan musicians in the sprawling Place Boujloud, just outside the famous blue gate into the old medina—Bab Boujloud.
 During these concerts, the square, encircled by old stone ramparts, was packed full, mostly with Fassis (Fes locals) and visiting Moroccans of all ages.
 Teens and millennials dominated the space while elders sat on the steps and kids ran around and climbed on barricades to get better views of the stage.